Subhash Prasad Yadav: Personal life

-Subhash Yadav married Renu Yadav on 27 February 1987 and the couple has 2 sons Randhir and Saurav, and 2 daughters Ekta and Alka.
+Subhash Yadav married Renu Yadav on 27 February 1987 and the couple has two sons, Randhir and Saurav, and two daughters, Alka and Ekta.

-Political Career
+Political career

 Subhash Prasad Yadav was a clerk in the Patna secretariat and when his sister Rabri Devi became the chief minister of Bihar, he quit his job and joined RJD to support his sister in July 1997.
-He started working as a member of RJD party and became the Member of Parliament (MP) in Rajya Sabha (upper house) as a representative of Bihar in 2004.
+He started working as a member of the RJD party and became the Member of Parliament (MP) in the Rajya Sabha (upper house) as a representative of Bihar in 2004.

-Subhash Yadav supported Ramanand Yadav, a former Bharatiya Janata Party (BJP) candidate from Danapur, and got him elected with a margin of 55,000 votes on the RJD ticket in the 2002 by-election.
+Subhash Yadav supported Ramanand Yadav, a former Bharatiya Janata Party (BJP) candidate from Danapur He got him elected with a margin of 55,000 votes on the RJD ticket in the 2002 by-election.